Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Create subscriptions with Stripe.

-Advanced payment systems: Stripe and Square both allow you to build their payment system into any website or app of yours.
 But Stripe is the most advanced with its extensive API documents that are easy for developers to learn.
-This is the key strength of Stripe: it has many options to build complicated payment systems for marketplace platforms, subscription services, loyalty apps and much more.
+This is its key strength: Stripe has many options to build complicated payment systems for marketplace platforms, subscription services, loyalty apps and much more.

 Transactions, payouts and reports